HaifaNajdawi/machine_learning_models/README.md

 ![](models_machine_learning/img/model.png)

-Based on this summary table Sequential is best model, and saved in separeate file `haifa.sav`.
+Based on this summary table Sequential is best model, and saved in separeate file `haifa.h5`.